In this page

 The school software allows for additional rows to be added manually to the curriculum module.
 Additional subjects should only be included if they make up a reasonable number of classroom hours throughout the year.

-Where a teacher or teaching assistant teaches/supports a lesson with a combination of reception, nursery and year group 1 to 6 pupils record the year group as M (for mixed).
+Where a teacher or teaching assistant teaches or supports a lesson with a combination of reception, nursery and year group 1 to 6 pupils record the year group as M (for mixed).

 6.1 Do I need to return recruitment and retention data?

-Recruitment and retention data will be collected from November 2021.
-However, the information collected will cover all vacancies and leavers in the previous academic year (i.e. 1st September 2020 to 31 August 2021).
-Therefore, schools should start recording the required information from 1st September 2020 in preparation for submission in phase 2.
+Yes, recruitment and retention data has been collected since the November 2021 collection.
+The information collected will cover all vacancies and leavers in the previous academic year (for example, 1st September 2022 to 31 August 2023).

 6.2 What should schools enter if they are not given the next destination of leavers?